sosotechnologies/soso-docs/mkdocs-internal/Sosotech.Docs/docs/tutorial/setup-project.md

 - Create a quickstart project with the `new` command covered in [Create a starter site](#create-a-starter-site).
 - Follow the extended guide to create a [Set up up docs site](#setup-a-docs-site) by hand.

-### Basic structure

-This is the simplest MkDocs site you can make:

-- `docs/`
-    - `index.md` - Homepage in the `docs` directory (by default).
-- `mkdocs.yml`
-    - Config at the root - control appearance and navigation of your site.
-    - See this project's [docs/mkdocs.yml](https://github.com/MichaelCurrin/mkdocs-quickstart/blob/master/docs/mkdocs.yml) file on GitHub.

-Notes on fields for the config:

-- `site_name` - title of your site.
-- `site_description` - used as a description for SEO and you could use it somewhere in your template.
-- `site_url` - now a _required_ field when running a deploy.
-Include the subpath on the domain.
-If your site is not ready to be hosted, set this field to an empty string.
-- `repo_url` - for _Edit on GitHub_ button.
-See [docs](https://www.mkdocs.org/user-guide/configuration/#repo_url).
-- `edit_uri` - defaults to `edit/master/docs/`, which includes `docs` directory of markdown files inside your repo root.
-But, if the site's root is in an outer `docs` directory, then you need to _also_ add that, so paths do not break. e.g. `edit/master/docs/docs`.
-See [docs](https://www.mkdocs.org/user-guide/configuration/#edit_uri)

 ### Requirements file

 A requirements file is optional but it can make it easier to manage dependencies.
 If you choose not use the file, make sure `pip install mkdocs` and `pip install THEME` lines are your instructions.